Cloufield/gwaslab/docs/VCF.md

 chr_dict = check_vcf_chr_NC("variants.vcf.gz", log, verbose=True)
 if chr_dict:
     print("RefSeq IDs detected")

+!!! note "For Users"
+    This function is primarily for internal use.
+For high-level functions like `assign_rsid()`, `infer_strand()`, etc., chromosome format conversion is handled automatically by `ChromosomeMapper`.
+You don't need to call this function directly.
 ```

 | Parameter | DataType | Description | Default |